jamesengleback/P450_Assay_Development/Serial_Dilution_Scheme/readme.md

 | ![baseline corrected dump](20190605_SerialDilutionDataDump_BaselineCorr.png)|
 |----------------|
 |It's starting to look like a normal titration!
 There's a sort of inflection point in there.
 I'll find out which traces are absorbing way more than the others|

+I sorted the traces by their A320 vales [here](20190605_SerialDil_WorstOffenders.csv) because I think that part of the trace is supposed to be fairly constant.